burhanelgun/AndroidSocialMediaProfile/README.md

 # Android Social Media Profile
-It is an Android app which contains a sample social media profile page.Basically, I used RecyclerView and Fragment for this project.
+It is an Android app which contains a sample social media profile page.
+Basically, I used RecyclerView, Fragment and Collapsing Toolbar With Parallax Image for this project.

 ## Used External Libraries
 [Retrofit](https://square.github.io/retrofit/) for getting JSON datas. </br>